theRealAph/ScopeLocals/README.md

 ```

 Although some programming languages support something like this, we
-don't propose to add it to Java.
-Instead we'd to define a `ScopeLocal`
+don't propose to add it to the Java language.
+Instead we'd like to
-class which does something similar, but with a library facility rather
+define a `ScopeLocal` class which does something similar, but with a
-than a language feature, and with a proper declaration for `X`:
+library facility rather than a language feature, and with a formal
+declaration for `X`:

 ```
 class Example {